 When should you book your cruise?

-My experience is that the earlier you purchase your cruise fare, the more likely you will get a reasonable price and be able to choose from the best cabin selection.
+In my experience, the earlier you purchase your cruise fare, the more likely you are to get a reasonable price and be able to choose from the best cabin selection.
 Cruise fares go down and up all the time, however.

 We sometimes book cruises as far out as two years.
-During those two years, we set aside funds each month for that cruise in a savings account and finally pay for the cruise just before the deadline.
+During those two years, we set aside monthly funds for that cruise in a savings account and finally pay for the cruise just before the deadline.

-There are, of course, fantastic last-minute cruises available.
+Of course, there are fantastic last-minute cruises available.
 Cabin offerings will likely not be the greatest, but a less-than-perfect cabin on a cruise ship is not awful.
-It only requires a bit of online research to find great deals on almost all cruise lines.
+Finding great deals on almost all cruise lines only requires a bit of online research.

 Cruise lines offer good deals from December through March.
-Cruises will often come with additional incentives, such as free upgrades.
-If you want to save money, try to avoid booking cruises during dates when families cruise most – during spring break, mid-summer, as well as holidays.
+Cruises often come with additional incentives, such as free upgrades.
+If you want to save money, try to avoid booking cruises during dates when families cruise most—during spring break, mid-summer, and holidays.

-Repositioning, transatlantic and transpacific cruises are my favorite choices.
+Repositioning, transatlantic, and transpacific cruises are my favorite choices.
 These cruises are typically longer.
-For us, the longer the cruise is, the better.
+For us, the longer the cruise, the better.
 I am especially fond of multiple days at sea with no land in sight.

 Ask your cruise line for discounts.

-Most all cruise lines offer military and senior discounts.
-Usually, discounts are offered based on the state you live in also.
-There can be all kinds of discounts, ask.
+Most cruise lines offer military and senior discounts.
+Discounts are usually also based on the state you live in.
+There can be all kinds of discounts; ask.

-It is often cheaper to pre-purchase drink packages, dining packages, internet, and even shore excursions from the online cruise planner.
-You can also pick up the phone and order these items directly from a cruise line representative.
+It is often cheaper to pre-purchase drink packages, dining packages, internet access, and even shore excursions from the online cruise planner.
+You can also order these items directly from a cruise line representative by phone.

 Where is my perfect cabin?